 Thank you for your ongoing support!

 Just as your electricity account or your phone bill have a due date, unfortunately so do school fees.
 (This is to ensure we can also pay our electricity and phone bills on time and continue to provide for your children’s education needs!)
-Reminders for Term Two fees were sent home last week.
+Reminders for Term Three fees were sent home last week.

 Have any of these particulars changed?